cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 instructions, one observes that first the effective bytes of string `s` are set (`0xbeffc104: 0x41 'A'` - `0xbeffc502: 0x58 'X'`, `0xbeffc503: 0x00`), and second the correct return value (`0xbeffc104` - the address of string `s`) is placed into register `r0`.
-In contrast to an abstract function hook (`hooks:lib:func_hook:`), where only instructions to handle correct function return values are injected, specific function hooks (`hooks:libc:fgets`) handle additional function-specific side-effects to the memory and register contexts.
+In contrast to an abstract function hook (`hooks:lib:func_hook:`) where only instructions to handle correct function return values are injected, specific function hooks (`hooks:libc:fgets`) handle additional function-specific side-effects to the memory and register contexts.
 ```